madurapa/woocommerce-ezcash/readme.txt

 *   First release
 = 1.0.3 =
-*   Added more Sri Lankan rupee codes besides the standard ISO code as some plugins required
+*   Added more Sri Lankan rupee codes besides the standard ISO code as some plugins required = 1.0.4 =
+*   Fixed missing PUBLIC and PRIVATE key templates
+*   Tested with latest WordPress and WooCommerce

 == Upgrade Notice ==
 No updates with this release